Ron DeSantis says backing Ukraine is not in the U.S. interest, a sign of a GOP divided

 Republican House Speaker Kevin McCarthy has supported Ukraine, but more recently has warned that there "can't be a blank check" for Ukraine aid when the United States faces so much debt of its own.

+Republican Sen. Marco Rubio, a senior member of the Senate Foreign Relations Committee who is also from Florida, was critical of DeSantis' comments.
+He told conservative radio talk show host Hugh Hewitt that DeSantis "doesn't deal with foreign policy every day as governor."

+After DeSantis referred to the Ukraine war as a "territorial dispute," Rubio disagrees, telling Hugh Hewitt, "It’s not a territorial dispute in the sense that any more than it would be a territorial dispute if the U.S. decided it wanted to invade Canada or take over the Bahamas."— Kaitlan Collins (@kaitlancollins) March 14, 2023

-But among Republican supporters, there are also growing questions about the Biden administration's end game.
+But among Republican supporters of Ukraine, there are also growing questions about the Biden administration's end game.

 At a Capitol Hill hearing last month, Rep. Chris Stewart, R-Utah, pushed top Biden officials to explain the U.S. objectives in the war.